midiacom/BNS-Framework/README.md

 - A temperature based routing protocol (LATOR)
 - A Personal Health Device application using IEEE 11073 protocol (agent and manager)

+If you use this framework, please refer to:

+**Caballero, E.; Ferreira, V.; Lima, R.A.; Soto, J.C.H.; Muchaluat-Saade, D.; Albuquerque, C. BNS: A Framework for Wireless Body Area Network Realistic Simulations.
+Sensors 2021, 21, 5504. https://doi.org/10.3390/s21165504**

 For more information on Castalia refer to: github.com/boulis/Castalia

 To install you must have OMNeT++ 4.6 and Antidote Library.